-This diversity was triggered in round 1 in order to analyse whether or not the WTP for a second forecast set, measured in the auction performed before round 2, was dependent on any of the factors inherent to the first round (i.e. river-specific flood frequency, money left in purse, or quality of the forecasts).
+This diversity was triggered in round 1 in order to analyse whether or not the WTP for a second forecast set, measured

 Before the start of the first round each participant was given a forecast set containing probabilistic forecasts of their river level increment after rainfall for the five cases of round 1.
 Participants were however not aware that three different forecast sets were produced for each of the rivers.
 One set had only forecasts with a positive bias (forecast sets 1), the second set had only unbiased forecasts (forecast sets 2) and the third set only forecasts with a negative bias (forecast sets 3).
 There were therefore nine different sets of forecasts which were distributed randomly amongst the audience prior to the start of the game.
 The three different forecast types were obtained by varying the position of the observation inside the forecast distribution.
-The unbiased forecasts had the observations fall between the lower and the upper quartiles of their distributions, while the biased forecasts had the observations fall outside of the lower and the upper quartiles of their distributions, leading to over- (positively biased forecast sets) or under- predictions (negatively biased forecast sets) of the observations.
+The unbiased forecasts had the observations fall between the lower and upper quartiles of their distributions, while the biased forecasts had the observations fall outside of the lower and upper quartiles of their distributions, leading to over- (positively biased forecast sets) or under-predictions (negatively biased forecast sets) of the observations.

 The quality of each forecast set can be represented in terms of the number of correct forecast flood events (given a forecast percentile threshold) with respect to the number of observed flood events.
 For each forecast set type and each river, the number of forecast flood events during the first round was calculated by adding the median of the forecast river level increment to the initial river level for each case.
 A forecast is referred to as a false alarm if this sum forecasts a flood (i.e. it exceeds the flood threshold) but the flood is subsequently not observed.
 It is referred to as a hit if the sum forecasts the flood and the flood is subsequently observed.
 A miss is an observed flood that was not forecast.
-The numbers of hits, misses and false alarms are usually gathered in a contingency table as a matrix (e.g. Table 2): hits are placed on top, left; misses on bottom, left, and false alarms on top, right.
-The place on bottom, right is usually not considered in the evaluation of forecasts as it represents situations with low interest to a forecaster (i.e. when floods are nor forecast, nor observed).
+The numbers of hits, misses and false alarms are usually gathered in a contingency table as a matrix (e.g. Table 2): hits are placed on top, left, misses on bottom, left, and false alarms on top, right.
+The place on bottom, right is usually not considered in the evaluation of forecasts as it represents situations of low interest to a forecaster (i.e. when floods are neither forecast nor observed).
 Table 2 displays the nine contingency tables we obtain considering each forecast set type and each river.
 Each participant would find themselves in one of the contingency tables represented.
 We can see the higher number of total misses (false alarms) considering all rivers together in negatively (positively) biased forecast sets, and the absence of these in the unbiased forecast sets.

-After all the five cases of round 1 were played, participants were asked to rate their performance as a decision-maker and the quality of their forecast set for round 1 on a scale from 'very bad' to 'very good' (the option 'I don't know' was also available) (see Appendix).
+After all the five cases of round 1 were played, participants were asked to rate their performance as a decision-maker and the quality of their forecast set for round 1 on a scale from "very bad" to "very good" (the option "I don't know" was also available) (see Appendix A).